Hwadam Forest: Monorail Adventure in Gyeonggi

 경기도 광주시 도척면 도척윗로 278-1

-Hwadam Bontanic Garden is located about 52 kilometers southeast of Seoul, and there are many convenient ways to travel to the forest.
+Hwadam Botanic Garden is located about 52 kilometers southeast of

 - 1113-1 from Gangbyeon Station to Konjiam Bus Terminal (1:30 min)